 Dr. Szu-Ping Lee received his training in Physical Therapy in Taiwan, and practiced as an orthopedic/neurologic therapist in Taiwan Adventist Hospital.
 His interest in physical medicine and musculoskeletal biomechanical research was driven by this clinical experience working with patients with orthopedic and neurological conditions.
 In 2005, he graduated from the University of Florida with a Master of Science degree in Human Performance.
 He earned his Ph.D from the University of Southern California in Biokinesiology in 2012.
 Dr. Lee joined the University of Nevada, Las Vegas Department of Physical Therapy in 2012.

-Dr. Lee’s philosophy is that knowledge about human movement mechanics leads to effective development of rehabilitation strategies.
-His investigations focus on the biomechanics and neuromuscular control associated with human movement.
-Specific research areas include: pathomechanics of disabilities, motor learning in rehabilitation, prosthetics, and sports science.
-Through his study, Dr. Lee’s goal is to improve the quality of life and physical performance for individuals experiencing orthopedic and neurological conditions.
+Dr. Lee’s research philosophy is that improving knowledge about human movement leads to more effective rehabilitation.
+His investigations focus on the biomechanical and neuromuscular control aspects of human movement.
+Specific research areas include: amputee rehabilitation, pathomechanics of disabilities, motor learning in rehabilitation, and sports science.
+Through his study, Dr. Lee’s goal is to improve the quality of life and physical performance for individuals experiencing mobility deficits.